- 1 Top 7 Best Underwater Drones Compared

 WHY WE LIKE IT: A patented balance system, VR capability and outstanding 16 MP stills are some of the draws for this innovative, partially crowdfunded underwater drone.
 It’s great for underwater photographers, scuba divers and anyone looking for a truly unique way to experience the undersea kingdom, thanks to the Nemo’s unique 4K livestream.

 The Nemo 4K, named after Jules Verne’s submarine captain or else an animated fish that got lost (take your pick) is a well-designed and innovative underwater drone aimed at scuba divers and adventurous underwater photo/ videographers.
 It benefits from great image quality thanks to a 16 MP camera that can shoot stabilized 4K video.
+You view live stream/video feed on the Nemo app installed on your iPhone, smartphone, or tablet.
 It also has built-in lights, though at 1000 lumens they don’t quite have the range of the FIFISH V6’s headlights.

 The Nemo’s 48Wh/12V battery is said to last around three hours, which isn’t quite as long as with the 4.5-hour battery of the Tether Titan.
 However, the Nemo’s battery is modular and designed to be easily swapped out for a spare you can keep charged on the boat or on shore.
 This will be easy to take along with you to the best dive sites in the United States.
 Also, have a look at the best camera for filmmaking on a budget.

 #7 Robosea BIKI